profsmith89/ctps/_sources/chap05.md

     print('Too big!')
 ```

+## The player's guess

-**The player's guess.** Good work!
+Good work!
 Now, how do we grab the player's guess?
 To this point, we've learned how to take input directly from a user, from a file, from the script's command line, and from a network resource.
 Which is appropriate for this problem?

 Given that we'd like to build an interactive game, the first option is probably the most appropriate, and this means we'll use Python's built-in function `input` to grab something directly from the user.
 Like this: